truflation/marketplace/docs/feed-interface.md

   whereas our contract will take only BASE.
 Also the Binance contract reads data from a private external feed registry whereas our data will be written into the contract directly.

+## Contract management

+The contracts can be managed in several different modes

+* truflation manages both the adapter and registry - This would be the case in which a data provider wants a complete solution.

+* truflation manages registry, client manages adapter - This would be the case in which the client has special needs and would like to modify the adapter to for example deal with special access control features.

+* client manages both registry and adapter - This would be the case in which you have a new blockchain which wishes to use truflation as a data partner

 ## ChainLink integration